RezaaMaleki/PyTorchDLCompareInCropSegmentation/README.md

-# PyTorchDLCompareInCropSegmentation
+# PyTorch DL Compare In Crop Segmentation
+This is the code used for study:
-Comparison of PyTorch Deep Learning Segmentation Models for Cornfield Segmentation based on Different Refined Cropland Data Layers
+Comparison of PyTorch Deep Learning Segmentation Models for Cornfield Segmentation based on Different Refined Cropland Data Layers.

 1. Open each jupyter notebook python code files.
 2. Choose the address for data.